gemlorenz10/cms-sms/README.md

 ##Add feature
 *Check connection mode* - Check if the device is connected to any connection.
+Done.(Limited to first hop)

 *Ping IP(ICMP)* - ICMP service for office internet monitoring.